DeepSmeag/Express-Tutorial-Learning/README.md

 ### E2E testing

 - end-to-end testing is essential for the development process; in a highly dynamic environment, when the application changes and some functionalities might be dropped, there's little point in testing every single line; it makes more sense to test from the perspective of the user and see how things go; I endorse this type of testing as 1st choice, and unit testing if there's time or a special requirement
+- we're using supertest; also creating a separate (p)npm run script "test:e2e" to separate testing types